Atha/update-conf.d/readme.md

 Adaptation
 ----------

-If you require such a script for a very specific task, you may want to modify it to what is needed for this very task.
+If you require such a shell script for a very specific task, you may want to modify it to what is needed for this very task.
 For that you may find the *simple* version of the update-conf.d script or even the *depricated update-fstab* script more convenient, since both are certainly simpler and easier to adapt than the *complex* version.
 If you do consider modification to the *complex* version, be advised that the main function is ``update_confd ()``.